-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

-There are so many details to iron out when a couple divorces, including what to do with the family home.
+There are many details to iron out when a couple divorces, including what to do with the family home.

-If you’re getting a divorce and currently own a home with your soon-to-be-ex, you have a decision to make: sell the home and split the proceeds, or keep the home.
+If you’re getting a divorce and currently own a home with your soon-to-be ex, you have a decision to make: sell the home and split the proceeds, or keep the home.
 If you plan to move out of the family home, you’ll need to either find a place to rent or buy.

 But if you choose to make a new home purchase, how will your divorce affect your ability to buy a home?